philgookang/bilstm_image_captioner/README.md

 ```

 **2. Train the model**
 To train the model yourself, run the following code.
-If you want to use a pretrained model, go direction to setp 3.
+If you want to use a pretrained model, go direction to step 3.
 ```
 $ python train.py
 ```